Fat is Not about Calories.

 There are over 24 other alien creatures, sir, that we Africans know about, but I will tell you briefly, now, about only two.

-Copyright (c) Rick Martin, The Spectrum, All rights reserved
+Copyright (c) Rick Martin, All rights reserved